rajhlinux/UVC-DirectX-Zero-Copy-Low-Latency-GPU-Accelerated/README.md

-# DirectX Zero-Copy Video Pipeline
+# DirectX Zero-Copy Video Pipeline - NV12 to RGB

 **A high-performance, low-latency video streaming application utilizing a hybrid DirectX 11 & 12 architecture for "Zero-Copy" capture and presentation.**